 It’s good to know that there’s a particular psychological technique that can reduce the distress linked to nightmares, as well as their frequency.
 Research shows that most people who undertake ‘Nightmare Rescripting’ for 10 minutes a day (for several weeks) experience benefit.
 It involves the following:

-Step 1: Write down what happened in your nightmare
+Step 1: Write down what happened in your nightmare.
+Include as much information as you can.

 Step 4: Rewrite your nightmare so that the story finishes with the emotion identified in Step 3.
-Be creative: even if it’s a pink unicorn that comes in to save the day- anything is possible in dreams.
+Rewrite it so that the changes occur before anything bad happens, that ideally prevents the bad outcome from occurring.
+Be creative: it is a dream!
+For example, a pink unicorn might come in to save the day, or you might suddenly start flying (anything is possible in dreams!).